code-423n4/2023-03-asymmetry-findings/data/juancito-Q.md

 ### Low Risk Issues

-- [L-1] Trades of derivative tokens are performed with sub-optimal values
-- [L-2] Precision loss in stake function affects share calculation
-- [L-3] Users Ether can be locked in contract if sent by mistake
+- [L-1] Users Ether can be locked in contract if sent by mistake
-- [L-4] Two-step ownership transfer
+- [L-2] Two-step ownership transfer
-- [L-5] Add safety checks to admin functions
+- [L-3] Add safety checks to admin functions

 ### Non-Critical Issues